top of page

 Issue

 One manner of reducing medical costs is to deny treatment during the final days of a patient's life.
 On average, nearly 70% of a person’s lifetime medical expenses occur during the last two days of their life.
-Providing medical treatment to patients who are about to die within a day or two is a rather unjustifiable medical expense that should be avoided if at all possible.
+Providing medical treatment to patients who are about to die within a day or two is a rather unjustifiable medical expense that should be avoided if possible.

-The situation may be improved if physicians were to follow a procedure that determines the survival status of a given patient before administrating treatment.
+The situation may be improved if physicians were to follow a procedure that determines the survival status of a given patient before administering treatment.
 If the survival prospects are low, then care will only be administered to ease the patient’s suffering rather than treat the medical condition itself.

-Even though denying adequate care for life-threatening conditions may become unpopular and difficult for physicians to follow, the new policy has the potential of reducing medical costs by a fairly large amount (e.g., 50% or greater), which is a significant improvement just by itself.
+Even though denying adequate care for life-threatening conditions may become unpopular and difficult for physicians to follow, the new policy has the potential of reducing medical costs by a fairly large amount (e.g., 50% or greater), which is significant just by itself.

 Ban Insurance